 In Africa around 275 million people don't have access to a decent reliable water supply.
 Many rural communities rely on handpumps for their daily water needs.
 Yet in Africa, 1 in 4 handpumps are broken at any one time.
 This can have a devastating effect on people's lives.

 The Smart Handpumps project began as a DFID-funded research project at the University of Oxford aiming to improve the sustainability of water supplies in rural Africa through innovative use of mobile data.
 Many handpumps in the region were frequently left broken simply because the mechanics were not aware that repairs were needed.
-The Smart Handpump technology, developed by Patrick Thomson of the Smith School of Enterprise and the Environment (SSEE), converts existing handpumps into 'Smart' handpumps, by installing a novel transmitter into their handles.
+The Smart Handpump technology, developed by Dr Patrick Thomson of the School of Geography and the Environment, converts existing handpumps into 'Smart' handpumps, by installing a novel transmitter into their handles.
 The data from these has allowed the team to design a new maintenance model that allows a team of mechanics to act quickly to repair them faster.
 A trial of Smart Handpumps across two counties in Kenya reduced the average downtime of a handpump to less than three days, a huge improvement on the 30 days that pumps had previously been out of order.
-Jacob Katuva and Cliff Nyaga, who respectively completed their DPhil and MSc at the School of Geography and the Environment, now run FundiFix in Kenya, currently operating in two counties, and serving over 70,000 people.

 Smart Handpumps was one of 13 projects chosen by the seven UK Research Councils to be highlighted as ground-breaking and innovative research at the RCUK's first “Research, Innovate, Grow” showcase event in 2015, and was the overall winner of the inaugural Vice-Chancellor's Innovations Award in 2018.
 Our recent crowdfunding campaign is allowing us to develop the technical side of the system further, enabling us to work with more organisations to bring more reliable water services to more people.
 Since the initial DFID funding in 2011 that started this all, Smart Handpumps have been a key part of a number projects, funded by NERC, ESRC, GIZ, UNICEF and DFID, as well as internal funding through GCRF, the John Fell Fund, and the Skoll Centre.